kplattret/thy-pokemon-api/documentation.md

 All available endpoints.

-## Retrieve a Pokemon description [/pokemon/:name] [GET]
+## Pokemon description [/pokemon/:name]

-Given a `name` parameter which is an existing Pokemon name, this will return a description of their species in Shakespearean English.
+The description of a Pekemon species, in Shakespearean English.

++ Parameters

+  + name: "charizard" – A unique identifier of the Pokemon; their name in lowercase.

+## Retrieve a Pokemon description [GET]

 + Request